cloud-elements/vdr-test/README.md

 ```

 The only required parameter is `account`.
 This represents a login on Cloud Elements as registered in
 The Doctor.

+You may also optionally specify the tests to run.
+These can be provided in a number of ways:
+* As a glob pattern
+  * `tests/**/*.feature`
+* As a directory
+  * `tests/dir`
+* As a file
+  * `tests/my_feature.feature`
+* As a scenario by its line number in a file
+  * `tests/my_feature.feature:3`

+If no tests are given, then it will run all of the tests in the `tests` directory.

 By default, when you run `vdr-test`, it will:
-1. Upload all of your VDRs (which must be placed in a directory called `vdrs` in the doctor's `directory`
-storage format)
-2. Upsert a fresh copy of a mock element used for testing (called `Stubby`)
+1. Upsert a fresh copy of a mock element used for testing (called `Stubby`)
-3. Delete any instances of the mock element from prior tests
+2. Delete any instances of the mock element from prior tests
-4. Create an instance of the mock element for each element that you've defined transformations for and associate any
+3. Create an instance of the mock element for each element that you've referenced in any of the tests being run
+4. Upload any of your VDRs (which must be placed in a directory called `vdrs` in the doctor's `directory`
+storage format) which are referenced in the tests being run
-transformations for that element to the mock instance
+5. Associate any transformations referenced to the mock instance
-5. Execute all of the cucumber tests (anything named `*.feature`) in the `tests` directory
+6. Execute all of the cucumber tests specified (or all of the tests in `tests` if none given)

 By running all of this `vdr-test` ensures that the latest versions of your VDRs stored on your computer are tested.

-However, steps 1-4 can take a long time (upwards of 30 seconds).
+However, steps 1-5 can take a long time.
 In order to speed up tests, you can
-provide the `--skip-setup` (or `-s`) option, which will skip steps 1-4 and just execute the tests.
+provide the `--skip-setup` (or `-s`) option, which will skip steps 1-5 and just execute the tests.
+This is particularly
+useful when writing new tests.

 ## Writing tests